shiyu3169/knowledge_consolidation/Front-end/System Design/Optimization.md

 ### 1. SSR if needed

 ### 2. Inline critical js and css
+Inlining critical CSS and JS can be a good strategy for improving website performance, especially for the initial page load.
+Here's why:

+When you inline critical CSS and JS, you are essentially putting that code directly in the HTML file, rather than linking to a separate CSS or JS file.
+This means that the browser can download and render the critical resources as part of the initial HTML document, without having to wait for a separate network request to complete.
+This can reduce the overall time it takes for the page to become interactive and improve the user experience.

+That being said, there are some downsides to inlining critical resources.
+Inlining code can increase the size of the HTML file, which can slow down the initial load time, especially on slower network connections.
+Additionally, inlining can make the HTML file more difficult to read and maintain.

+Therefore, it's important to strike a balance between inlining critical resources and keeping the HTML file size manageable.
+Some techniques for achieving this balance include:

+Using server-side rendering to generate HTML with inlined critical resources Using HTTP/2 to reduce the overhead of multiple network requests Minifying HTML, CSS, and JS to reduce file size
+Using lazy loading to defer non-critical resources until they are needed Overall, inlining critical CSS and JS can be a good performance optimization technique, but it should be used carefully and in conjunction with other techniques to achieve the best possible user experience.

 ### 3. Load non-critical stuff later
 analytics scripts, utility js code, additional styles